 Helping the older cat:

-Take them to the vet for a check up AT LEAST once a year.
+- Take them to the vet for a check up twice a year.
 Tests your vet may wish to perform may include a complete blood count, urinalysis, stool exam and other tests depending on your cat’s situation.